 Lastly, with the world facing Diesel Shortages, China may also have difficulty maintaining coal production at such a high rate because it depends on diesel fuel to mine and transport its coal.

-DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and investing.
+DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and asset values.
 Neither SRSrocco Report nor any of its owners, officers, directors, employees, subsidiaries, affiliates, licensors, service and content providers, producers or agents provide financial advisement services.
 Neither do we work miracles.
-We provide our content and opinions to readers only so that they may make informed investment decisions.
+We provide our content and opinions to readers only so that they may make informed decisions on all types of assets.
 Under no circumstances should you interpret opinions which SRSrocco Report or Steve St. Angelo offers on this or any other website as financial advice.

 Check back for new articles and updates at the SRSrocco Report.
 You can also follow us on Twitter and Youtube below:

-1. Steve, I have a question what is the eroei for coal to diesel?
+Steve, I have a question what is the eroei for coal to diesel?
 Especially If a company like arch coal made it on their site and used it primarily for themselves.

-• adam,
+adam,

 It is an expensive process because of the CAPITAL INVESTMENT needed to make a large enough plant to make COAL to LIQUIDS.
 This is by far the biggest challenge and the reason we don’t see more Coal to Liquids plants.